Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 - `htop` --- starts a
 - `gunzip` --- will uncompress your gzip-compressed files (.fastq.gz ---> .fastq)

+**There are many more useful commands and tools - you do want to learn them!**

 **Lets use some of those beautiful commends in action!**

-##2.
-Copying example data to your folder.
+## 2. Copying example data to your folder.
 - First, log in to your account on *azor* cluster.
 - Then, copy the prepared sample data to the directory of your choosing (we recommend using your home directory):
 ```